async-aws/aws/docs/features/async.md

 the requests are created do not matter.

-The `Result::wait()` function will iterate over provided results, and yield the the response as soon as it has been resolved.
+The `Result::wait()` function will iterate over provided results, and yield the response as soon as it has been resolved.

 The function has a `?float $timeout = null` argument.
 If the timeout is set to `2.0`, the HTTP client will wait up to 2 seconds for responses.
 Each time a response